Best Mini ITX Motherboards 2025: A Comprehensive Guide

 Also, check the manufacturer’s warranty on the motherboard and other components.
 Most motherboards have at least a three-year warranty, but some brands have extended warranties.
 Register your components with the manufacturer to avail of the warranty.

-Mini-ITX Motherboard FAQ
+Mini-ITX Motherboard FAQs

 Common Questions About Mini-ITX Builds